Modern Slavery Statement

 We are registered with the Alcohol Wholesale Registration Scheme (AWRS) and as part of our commitment only trade with suppliers who are registered and demonstrate compliance with the scheme (unless an authorised exemption applies).

-We will be providing further training to our staff to build on their understanding and ensure that the importance of ethical trading and the risks of modern slavery and human trafficking remain at the forefront of their mind when carrying out business activities.
+All colleagues in our Human Resources team receive training on a periodic basis to ensure that they are qualified to understand the importance of ethical trading and the risks of modern slavery and human trafficking such that it remains at the forefront of their mind when carrying out business activities.

 APPROVAL OF THIS STATEMENT

-This statement has been approved by the Managing Director on 11th December 2018
+This statement has been approved by the CEO on 27th August 2019